Room for all writers.

 Saturday, March 25, 10 am-4 pm

 This one day workshop is intended for beginners and will instruct students on the essentials of creating their own comics.
 Topics will include narrative structure, story script, storyboarding, page layout and presentation, as well as materials, character designs, backgrounds, and production.
 Time will be provided for students to produce original comics that will be presented to the class as a culminating activity.
-Students should come with paper, pencils, erasers, pens and a ruler.
 All ages are welcome.
 No previous workshop experience required.